 A 2012 article in the Canadian Military Journal points out that although "Portugal's counterinsurgency operations in Africa offer an exceptional illustration of a successful adaptation of a Western army to irregular warfare," the success has been largely ignored, while analysts study French operations in Algeria, or the American involvement in Vietnam.
 The authors mention various factors which helped make the Portuguese Army successful, including participation in social and economic development, recruitment of the local population, and reorganization into small, mobile infantry units.(2)

 These techniques are also among a list of "Best Practices in Counterinsurgency" in a 2005 article in Military Review which does not look closely at Angola, but does list the war among 51 guerilla wars of the 20th century which were studied.(3)

 Part of what allowed the Army's small infantry units to operate in the rugged terrain of northern Angola, where rebels initially came across the border from Republic of Congo to raid small communities, was having plenty of Willys Jeeps.
-The photos here are courtesy of 4a Companhia de Caçadores Especiais (4 CCE), a website documenting the deployment of the "4th Company of Special Hunters" in the area from 1960-62.
+The photos here are courtesy of 4a Companhia de Caçadores Especiais (4 CCE), a website documenting the deployment of the "4th Special Rifle Company" in the area from 1960-62.